Michael S. Bigin

 Currently, Mr. Bigin represents entities in various class actions.
-For example, Mr. Bigin represents the Oklahoma Firefighters Pension and Retirement System in Avila v.
+For example, Mr. Bigin represents the Oklahoma Firefighters and Police Pension and Retirement Systems in Avila v.
 LifeLock Inc., 15-cv-01398-SRB (D. Arizona), a securities fraud action alleging that executives made material misrepresentations to investors concerning LifeLock’s identity protection business and the status of a Federal Trade Commission investigation.
 Mr. Bigin also represents the City of Atlanta Firefighters’ Pension Fund in Speaks v.
 Taro Pharmaceutical Industries, LTD, 16-cv-08318-ALC (S.D.N.Y.), where investors allege that defendants inflated Taro’s stock price by representing that Taro’s growth occurred in a highly competitive environment, while Taro secretly colluded with its competition to fix generic drug prices.
 Mr. Bigin is also representing the Houston Municipal Employees Pension System in Bitar v.
 REV Group, Inc., Case No. 2:18-CV-1268-LA (E.D.
 Wisc.), where investors allege, inter alia, that defendants knowingly issued unachievable financial guidance.

 In addition to class actions, Mr. Bigin represents individual clients in commercial disputes, commercial insurance matters, qui tam actions, employment claims, and consumer protection matters.
 For example, Mr. Bigin won summary judgment on behalf of his client concerning a $1.9 million fee dispute after completing discovery, which involved obtaining testimony from multiple, senior partners of law firms.
 Additionally, Mr. Bigin has advised and represented individual whistleblowers alleging violations of the False Claims Act, violations of the Social Security Act, Medicare and Medicaid fraud, insider trading, and tax fraud.

 Mr. Bigin is admitted to practice in the States of New York and Connecticut, the United States District Courts for the Southern and Eastern Districts of New York, the Eastern District of Wisconsin, and the United States Court of Appeals for the Second, Ninth, and Eleventh Circuits.